Tinonturja/Diabetes_dataset_model01/README.md

 # Diabetes_dataset_model01

-# Check the performance of the model on the same dataset consists of different train and test size
+Check the model's performance on the same dataset with different train and test sizes